navapbc/tf-ecs-example/docs/demo.md

 Use the same bucket you did for your vpc and also change the "target_group_arn" value you captured earlier.

+Deploy using the tagged image URL you set earlier:

 ```
 cd tf-deploy/myapp